docsforadobe/javascript-tools-guide/docs/user-interface-tools/defining-behavior-with-event-callbacks-and-listeners.md

 - Both containers and controls generate events just before they are drawn, that allow you to customize their appearance.
 To handle these events, define callback functions for [onDraw](control-objects.md#control-event-ondraw).
-  Your handler can modify or control how the container or control is drawn using the methods defined in the control’s associated [ScriptUIGraphics object](graphic-customization-objects.md#scriptuigraphics-object).
+  Your handler can modify or control how the container or control is drawn using the methods defined in the control's associated [ScriptUIGraphics object](graphic-customization-objects.md#scriptuigraphics-object).
 - In Windows only, you can register a key sequence as a [shortcutKey](control-objects.md#controlobj-shortcutkey) for a window or for most types of controls.
 To handle the key sequence, define a callback function for [onShortcutKey](control-objects.md#control-event-onshortcutkey) in that control.